Bogdan Corporation: History

-Current activity

 In 2017 Cherkassy Bogdan Plant transferred to the Armed Forces of Ukraine the first batch of Bogdan-2251 ambulances based on the Chinese Great Wall chassis.

-In December 2017, a Bogdan-6317 truck with a WeichalPower engine was allowed for operation in the Armed Forces of Ukraine.
+In December 2017, a Bogdan-6317 truck with a Weichal Power engine was allowed for operation in the Armed Forces of Ukraine.

 In April 2018, “Bogdan” presented a new multipurpose SUV, “Bogdan 2351”.
 It should replace the obsolete UAZ.
 The new car has an engine capacity of 143-horsepower, a higher maximum speed and a carrying capacity of 1000 kg.

 In 2018, “Bogdan Motors” agreed on cooperation with the Igor Sikorsky Kyiv Polytechnic Institute.
 Specialists of “Bohdan” and representatives of the educational institution will jointly develop new technologies and transport.
 The Science Park "Kyiv Polytechnic" also joined the Agreement.
 Students of KPI will be able to take industrial practice at “Bogdan Motors”.

 In May 2018, “Bogdan” celebrated its 20th anniversary.
 On the occasion of the holiday, the company organized a large-scale all-Ukrainian action.
-Residents of the 9 largest cities of Ukraine - Kyiv, Vinnytsa, Khmelnytsky, Sumy, Odessa, Kremenchug, Poltava, Kherson, Ivano-Frankivsk - could ride all day in new “Bogdan” large buses and trolley buses free of charge.
+Residents of the 9 largest cities of Ukraine - Kyiv, Vinnytsia, Khmelnytskyi, Sumy, Odesa, Kremenchuk, Poltava, Kherson, Ivano-Frankivsk - could ride all day in new “Bogdan” large buses and trolley buses free of charge.
 The campaign covered cities that began upgrading municipal fleet of vehicles and moving from small class buses to modern large and ultra-large transport models.
 In 20 years, “Bogdan” produced more than 368 thousand vehicles.
 18 781 of them are buses and trolleybuses.

 In June 2018, "Bogdan" transferred five 12-meter bodies for electric buses to the French manufacturer of ecological transport “Bluebus” under the contract.
 "Bogdan" shipped the bodies in the period specified by the contract.
 The French customer highly appreciated the quality of Ukrainian products and expressed interest in continuing cooperation.

 In July 2018, Bogdan-Industry LLC, an official importer of GreatWall and HAVAL in Ukraine, opened the first HAVAL official auto show in Ukraine in Kyiv.

 Bogdan Corporation presented an updated version of the "Bogdan 2251" ambulance.
 The new batch of vehicles received more than a dozen improvements.

 In August 2018, “Bogdan Corporation” handed over the next batch of “Bogdan 6317” off-road trucks to the army.
 This year the company plans to transfer more than 200 units of such equipment.

 “Bogdan Corporation” military equipment participated in the parade on the Independence Day of Ukraine on August 24.
 In particular, 7 commander SUVs “Bogdan 2351” and 4 sanitary cars “Bogdan 2251”.
 The technique drove a column on Khreshchatyk on the occasion of the 27th anniversary of the Independence of Ukraine.
 In addition, on the Sofia Square an armored multifunctional car of increased passage “Bars-8”, equipped with a 120-mm mobile mortar complex, was presented.